fubicales2016/fogbowcloud.org/content/pages/manager.md

-Title: Fogbow manager
+Title: The fogbow manager
 url: manager
 save_as: manager.html
 section: arch
 index: 2

-# Fogbow manager
+# The fogbow manager

 The Manager is the fogbow component that runs in each federation member.
 It provides an OCCI API for end users and interacts with its associated [Rendezvous Service](http://www.fogbowcloud.org/rendezvous) and other Managers.
 Fogbow's OCCI implementation provides a unique feature that allows end users to create requests for large amounts of instances, typically beyond what can be provided by the private cloud to which the user has access.